highwolfx/Code-Refactor-Horiseon/README.md

 ## Usage

-Other than scrolling to view the page, there are 3 hyperlinks at the top of the page that can be clicked to jump to the correspoding sections. (/assets/examples/hyperlink-example.png)
+Other than scrolling to view the page, there are 3 hyperlinks at the top of the page that can be clicked to jump to the correspoding sections that are [boxed in red](https://github.com/highwolfx/Code-Refactor-Horiseon/blob/main/assets/examples/hyperlink-example.png).

+## Credits
+Original HTML and CSS files were provided by the [UCSD Coding Bootcamp](https://bootcamp.extension.ucsd.edu/coding/)